pranavmahabs/dnabert-enhancer/README.md

 Unlike classic fine-tuning, DNABERT-Enhancer used LoRA (Low Rank Adaptation for Language Models).
 Instead of training all 90 million model parameters in the pre-trained model, this strategy uses Peft to place matrices between transformer layers and trains those instead.
 In my case, I had less than 5 million trainable parameters using this approach.

-Note on GPUS: When I trained the model, I used 4 P100 NVIDIA GPUs allocating 120GB memory for each.
+Open the fine-tuning script and enter the data-paths.
+Also enter your desired output directory.
+Make sure to choose a new directory as this will overwrite results from a previous successful run. **Note on GPUS**: When I trained the model, I used 4 NVIDIA TESLA P100 GPUs allocating 120GB memory for each.
 Please keep this in mind when setting your batch_size for training and evaluation.

+The following, amongst other outputs, will be produced in the output directory.
+There will be THREE (can be changed) models saved, each with separate outputs of the following.
+It is up to you to choose which one you think is the best.

+* **`eval_results.json`**: Contains all of your metrics chosen for model evaluation.
+Only will be produced for the model with the lowest loss (will not be computed for each of the three best models).
+* **`trainer_state.json`**: Contains all of the validation loss information at each step of the model in addition to metrics calculated at each step.
+* **Other Files**: The other files that are output can be used to perform the evaluation step.

+If you use the same parameters that are currently in the files, the training with 400000 samples took around 8 hours.
+While it is certainly possible to not use LoRA, it will make training the model infeasible with the sheer number of samples necessary to train the model.